 Supporting information

 No, you don’t need to provide supplier quotes with your application, although our panel find them helpful in understanding your application and as a demonstration that you have done accurate research.
-You will need to provide a high-level budget and you may need to upload a secondary document to support this if you are an organisation or group.
-You are strongly advised to add images of other events you’ve created, and any statements of support from project partners.
+You will need to provide a high-level budget.
+You are advised to add images of other events you’ve created, and any statements of support from project partners.

 All applications are assessed by a volunteer panel, comprised of local arts practitioners and people with experience in working with community organisations.
-The Tauranga City Council Community Arts Advisor represents the Council on the panel.
+The Tauranga City Council Arts & Culture Advisor chairs the panel.